+The photo above shows six singers.
+I am the young man (16 years old) on the left looking at the camera.
 We had come by bus in 1963 to a church in Savannah, Georgia to plan a march to desegregate the city.
-Reverend Hosea Williams and Dr. Martin Luther King, Jr. were our leaders.
+Reverence Hosea Williams and Dr. Martin Luther King, Jr were our leaders.
 That particular planned march was canceled and we were singing to raise our spirits before returning home.

 At the age of 3 (1949), I was shot in my right eye by the KKK on Ashby Street across from E.R.
 Carter Elementary School in Atlanta.
 Black people were voting on the right side of the street, but whites did not want Blacks to vote. p I participated in the Movement from 1963 and am still active.
 The organizations I was part of are NAACP, SNCC and SCLC.
 I did Movement work in Alabama, Mississippi, Savannah, Chicago, North and South Carolina.
 I protested.
 I was Dr. King' body guard.
 I watched out for everyone.
 I led people through the doors.
 I integrated places like Newberry, McCrorys, Grady Hospital, Leb's Restaurant, Holiday Inn, Rich' Department Store, Morrison Cafeteria, hotels and motels, Coca Cola places and stores, etc.